sacred-mercy/sacred-mercy/README.md

 ------------------------------

 * 🌍  I'm based in India
-* 🫂
-* 🧠  I'm learning Swing and JavaFX
+* 🧠  I'm currently learning Swing and JavaFX
 * 🤝  I'm open to collaborating on JAVA and Web Development

 ### Skills